 You may also qualify for free dental treatment if you get certain benefit payments or are a war pensioner, although this varies depending on where you live.

 You could qualify for free dental treatment in England and Northern Ireland if you receive certain benefits either when your treatment starts or when you're asked to pay.

 To check if you qualify, visit the NHS website or the NI Direct website.

 If you live in Wales, you won't have to pay for a standard dental check up if:

 You are aged under 25

 You are aged over 60

-You could also qualify for free dental treatments if you get certain benefit payments, you can check if you qualify for free treatment by visiting the NHS Direct Wales website.
+You could also qualify for free dental treatments if you get certain benefit payments.

 You can check if you qualify for free treatment and the documents you need by visiting the Scottish Government website.